yangbincheng/EMSRDPN/README.md

 }
 ```
 ## Acknowledgements
 This code is built on [EDSR (PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch).
-We thank the authors for sharing their codes.
+We thank the authors for sharing their code.